Nutrition Scientist | Author of 14 Books

 👉 You are not broken.
 Most people were simply never given a system that works.

-My work in health did not begin in a laboratory or a lecture hall.
+My work in health didn’t begin in a lab.

 It began with a personal struggle to understand my own body.